Student Space Gallery Application

 - All work you intend to exhibit must be gallery ready.

 - PowerPoint Slideshows are the only format we will accept.
-Supplemental materials must be submitted in a MS Word document or PDF (see below for required application components).
+The Supplemental Material Document must be submitted in a MS Word document or PDF (see below for required application components).

 - Work submitted for exhibition should be the work that is shown in the application.